Are you looking for things to do in Honolulu with kids? Keep scrolling to learn how to do the Oahu Manoa Falls hike with kids.

 3. Plan on taking an hour or two for the hike, more with young kids.

 Our kids took about 50 minutes to hike to the falls and about 30 minutes to get back.
-The extra time on the way there was due to the uphill climb, and stopping to seek cover from the rain.
+The extra time on the way there was due to the uphill climb and stopping to seek cover from the rain from the eucalyptus trees and banyan trees.

 4. You can rinse off your shoes